April 2014 Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 Graduates of the programme should also be able to demonstrate a good knowledge and high level of proficiency in the following key areas:

 - costume maintenance

-Graduates of the programme may also demonstrate a knowledge and of proficiency in the following areas
+Graduates of the programme may also demonstrate knowledge of and proficiency in the following areas:

 - costume props

 - corset and foundation garment making

 - basic tailoring